leanprover/lean4/doc/make/split-stack.md

 [Split stacks](http://gcc.gnu.org/wiki/SplitStacks) is a relatively new feature in gcc.
 It allows the stack to grown automatically as needed.
 There is a small performance penalty since the program stack is stored in the heap.
-However, we multiple threads, each starting with a small stack, and have the stack grow and shrink as required by the program.
+However, we can have multiple threads, each starting with a small stack, and have the stack grow and shrink as required by the program.